nabeelvalley/docs/src/content/docs/aws/cdk-pipelines.md

         listenerPort: this.redisPort,
         publicLoadBalancer: false,
       }
-    );
+    )

     redisService.service.connections.allowFrom(
       appService.service,
       ec2.Port.tcp(this.redisPort)
-    );
+    )

-    return redisService;
+    return redisService
   }
 }
 ```

 We can kick off the pipeline by pushing to the GitHub repo we setup above which will cause all our services to be deployed.
 Once that's done we can go to the `Outputs` panel for the `Dev-AppStage` and open the `AppLoadBalancerDNS` url, this will open our application.

 # Test the App

 ## Set Data

 With the server running you can create a new item with: